Story District is run by a team of talented staff, board members, teachers, artists, and volunteers.

 Story District's Board of Directors

-(L to R front row): Emily Wooten (front row) Molly Kelly, Monica Hopkins-Maxwell, Kathy Baird-Westfall, Arielle Kouffman, (L to R back row) Chris Kingsley, Jenny Splitter, Derrick Walton, JR Russ (not pictured Gina Cavalier, Ian Hoffman, Kate Morton)
+(L to R front row): Emily Wooten (front row) Molly Kelly, Monica Hopkins-Maxwell, Kathy Baird-Westfall, Arielle Kouffman, (L to R back row) Chris Kingsley, Jenny Splitter, Derrick Walton, JR Russ (not pictured Gina Cavalier, Ricky Harrison, Ian Hoffman, Kate Morton)

 Kathy Baird-Westfall is a Senior Vice President at Social@Ogilvy in Washington, D.C., and leads the digital strategy team.
 As a senior strategist, Kathy oversees large integrated programs that incorporate digital and social channels across the disciplines of reputation management, public relations, marketing and advertising.
 Her client experience at Ogilvy includes digital and social media strategy for McGraw Hill Education, Mozilla Firefox, Blue Cross and Blue Shield, BP, DuPont, Caterpillar, UN Foundation, USAID and Atentiv.
 She has worked in the digital and integrated marketing space in both the agency and client environment for over 18 years and her assignments have included corporate, association, government, nonprofit and academic programs.
 In addition to her work at Ogilvy, Kathy is an adjunct professor for Digital Strategy at Georgetown University for the Public Relations and Corporate Communications Graduate School.